PayPerHead Finds Significant Increase of Americans Betting on European Soccer Leagues

 In a December 2018 report, Gallup produced a poll that found 7% of Americans naming soccer as their favorite sport to watch.
 While the study admits that a 7% interest “doesn’t sound like much,” the study continued to note that interest in other popular sports is on the decline.
 Gallup noted that American Football decreased from a 39% interest to a 37% interest.

 “We’re not interpreting the data as people losing interest in particular sports, many are just becoming interested in others,” explained Johnson.
-“An increased interest in soccer means an increased interest in betting on the games and profit for PayPerHead agents.”
+“An increased interest in European soccer means an increased interest in betting on the games and profit for PayPerHead agents.”